-The SMART Fintry project aims to develop, and demonstrate, a replicable means of trading and charging for electricity that allows UK consumers to buy their power direct from nearby renewable energy generators – without the need to install duplicate grid infrastructure.
-This will drive down electricity costs and reduce carbon for consumers who are located near renewable electricity generators.
-Deliverables will include –
+The SMART Fintry project aimed to develop, and demonstrate, a replicable means of trading and charging for electricity to allow UK consumers to buy their power direct from nearby renewable energy generators – without the need to install duplicate grid infrastructure.
+This goal was to drive down electricity costs and reduce carbon for consumers located near renewable electricity generators.
+Deliverables included –

 - a new tariff charging structure providing a virtual link between local energy production and consumption via a peer to peer trading platform, introducing flexibility in use of system charging

 - a real time measurement and control system which will provide load transparency at a distribution network level

 - improved forecasting methods to reduce pricing risk associated with variable generation